ONLINE WORKSHOP RECORDING

 Languages: English and French

-Join us for a practical workshop where we will hear country perspectives on implementing advocacy initiatives for type 1 diabetes (T1D) and other noncommunicable diseases (NCDs) rooted in a rights-based approach.
+Watch this practical workshop recording where we hear country perspectives on implementing advocacy initiatives for type 1 diabetes (T1D) and other noncommunicable diseases (NCDs) rooted in a rights-based approach.

-Speakers will include young people, caregivers, and health care professionals from Ethiopia, Tanzania, Mali, Uganda, Kenya and Zimbabwe.
-The workshop will focus on experiences from Africa, but translatable techniques will be discussed and all across the globe are welcome to join!
+Speakers include young people, caregivers, and health care professionals from Ethiopia, Tanzania, Mali, Uganda, Kenya and Zimbabwe.
+The workshop focuses on experiences from Africa, but translatable techniques are discussed.

 Participants will come away from the workshop with: